Dialogs in Dynamics 365

 If you want to provide more structure to a look up and present users with pre-filtered or dynamically filtered lists to select from, you must use Query CRM data.

 A Child Process is a process that is created by another (parent) process.
-In Dynamics CRM, child processes can be an outstanding tool to further enhance the power of automating business processes.
+In Microsoft Dynamics 365, child processes can be an outstanding tool to further enhance the power of automating business processes.

 Like a workflow, a child dialog can be created to link two dialog processes together.
 Unlike a workflow, we can use the parent dialog to pass input variables to the child dialog.
 We can then use these inputs in the child dialog for lookup, calculation, updates, etc.